-- (a) VOTES REQUIRED.
-Each elected officer and elected Director shall be elected on the basis of a plurality of votes cast for that office. - (b) TIE VOTES.
+Each elected officer and elected Director shall be elected based on a plurality of votes cast for that office.
 In the event a tie occurs during an election, through two (2) or more candidates for the same office receiving the same number of votes, successive balloting shall be conducted between the tied candidates until one (1) candidate receives a plurality.